 6. Grapeseed oil – good for sensitive skins and calming

 As its name suggests, grapeseed oil is obtained via extraction from the seeds of grapes (Vitis vinifera).
 This botanical oil is high in linoleic acid.
 It helps retain skin moisture, soothes skin by alleviating inflammation, and reduces acne when applied topically.

 Due to its fatty acid composition, grapeseed oil is also lightweight.
 It sinks in quickly when applied, and will not leave an annoyingly greasy finish while imparting benefits to your skin.

 7. Rosehip oil – antioxidant and good for mature skin

 Rosehip oil comes from the cold-pressed seeds of the dog rose plant (Rosa canina).
 It is an excellent skin care oil for a number of reasons:

 - Anti-inflammatory, high in antioxidant activity and, like grapeseed oil, rosehip oil is rich in skin-nourishing linoleic acid.

 - Contains a high concentration of Vitamin C. This makes it a potent topical ingredient in the treatment of photoaging, aging caused by exposure to UV rays.
 It also helps relieve hyperpigmentation.

-Rosehip oil benefits individuals of any age.
+Rosehip oil benefits individuals of any age (Refer to this article for women age 25 – 29).
 However, its properties make it particularly worthy of note to those with concerns related to mature skin.